Halloween email campaign tips

 1. More Animation

 Halloween is all about motion, whether it’s bats, ghosts and witches flying, kids trick-or-treating, lights flickering, candles glowing in spooky mansions … and we were glad to see marketers incorporating movement into their emails.

 The Halloween email below is a great example because the animation is subtle but on message for both the content and the brand.
 It’s fail-safe, too.
 Animation is a great attention-getter once the email is opened.
 But, if it somehow doesn’t work, the email still must deliver the message.

 This email, from UK gift and chocolate seller Hotel Chocolat, passes that test.
-We love the ghost in the background (click on the image below to see it in real time in the Email Creative Archive (free to use; just register for unlimited access).
+We love the ghost in the background (click on the image below to see it in real time in the Email Creative Archive The archive is free to use – just register for unlimited access.

 - We love the calls to action: “Open Door,” “Add to Cauldron,” “Take a Bite.”
 Halloween’s creepy-fun side has long since eclipsed its pagan origins.

 - Your creative team would likely love to exercise its artistic and copywriting muscles.
 So, don’t be afraid to have fun.

 Sender: Hotel Chocolat Ltd — Subject line: Halloween.
 Sorted. — Preheader: Our Trick or Treat bucket.
 One for all the little monsters at your door.